 Defense counsel should be willing to work with you to find a date and time convenient for you, so long as you are reasonable in your requests.
 If you have an attorney, he or she can assist in preparing you for the deposition, but being represented by counsel is not required.

 The defendant or his attorney is going to ask you many questions during your deposition.
 Many of these will be questions that seek background or personal information about you, including your name, address, immediate family members, and whether you have taken any medications that day.

-Defense counsel will have likely reviewed all of your medical records in anticipation of the deposition and will ask you to expand on the information contained within those records.
-If you are claiming lost wages you will be asked about your employment history, your job duties, income, and to explain why you were unable to work while injured.
+Defense counsel will have likely reviewed all of your medical treatment records in anticipation of the deposition and will ask you to expand on the information contained within those records.
+If you are claiming lost income, you will be asked about your employment history, your job duties, and to explain why you were unable to work while injured.
 If you are self-employed, be prepared to explain how you calculate your income and lost earnings.

-You should listen to each question carefully and answer the question honestly.
+You should listen to each question carefully and answer honestly.
 If you do not know an answer with certainty, say so.
 Do not make up an answer.
-While it can be aggravating answering questions that may seem irrelevant or intrusive, try to exercise patience and be polite.
+While it can be aggravating to answer questions that may seem irrelevant or intrusive, try to exercise patience and be polite.
 Being obstructive or refusing to answer questions may result in the opposing counsel contacting the judge for assistance.
 Getting the judge involved at this stage is not a good idea, as you don't want the judge to develop a negative opinion about you and your case.
 However, if the defendant is truly asking questions that are irrelevant, seek privileged information, or seem overly intrusive into your personal or medical history, you can object and refuse to answer.
 You can also ask the court for assistance.